Just Cause (video game series): Overview

 Each installment in the series takes place on a different fictional island nation, where the player plays the character Rico Rodriguez, a secret agent who originally hails from the fictional nation of Medici (featured in the third game).
 On foot, Rico can walk, swim, jump, and operate weapons.
 Players can also take control of vehicles found in the world and perform stunts while driving them.
 From the second game onwards, players can also utilize Rico's parachute and grappling hook to travel around the map, with the third game introducing a wingsuit for further movement options.

 During the game, the player is given a main storyline as well as several side missions.
 Side missions may include liberating a village or taking over a drug cartel's villa.
 In Just Cause, these side missions are repetitive but necessary to gain points with certain factions.
 In Just Cause 2, the side missions became unique and more complex.

-When not playing story or side missions, the player can free-roam in the open world.
+When not playing story or side missions, the player can roam freely in the open world.
 However, committing certain aggressive acts will attract a "heat" level (similar to Grand Theft Auto's wanted level), which will then increase the strength and number of enemy NPCs spawned seeking to kill the player.